 I. Minimum Securing Requirements (Post Foreclosure)

-- If there is a deadbolt lock on the main entry door replace handle set with a Kwikset lock or equivalent and disable the existing deadbolt.
+- If the main entry door has a deadbolt, disable the deadbolt and replace the handle set with a Kwikset lock (or equivalent).

-- Other entryways that provide immediate access to the living area, attached garage or basement area should be secured with a slide bolt, unless otherwise noted in variations.
-Or, if the secondary entryway has an existing deadbolt lock, re-key the deadbolt to the specifications of the front and rear entry doors.
+- All entryways that offer access to the living area, attached outbuildings or garages, and basements should be secured with a strong slide bolt.
+If a deadbolt is already in place, re-key it according to the specifications of those used on the front and rear entry doors.

-- Sliding glass doors should be double locked.
+- Ensure all sliding doors are double locked.

 Minimum Securing Requirement (Pre-Foreclosure)